Searching...

 Personal Facts, Age, Height and Biography of Sarah Moore Grimké

-Sarah Moore Grimké, born on November twenty-sixth, seventeen ninety-two, emerged as a pivotal figure in the American abolitionist and feminist movements.
-Raised in a prominent planter family in South Carolina, she experienced the stark realities of slavery firsthand, which profoundly shaped her worldview and activism.
+Sarah Moore Grimké, born on November twenty-six, 1792, emerged as a pivotal figure in the American abolitionist and feminist movements.
+Raised in a prominent planter family in South Carolina, her early life was steeped in the privileges of wealth and status.
+However, her journey took a transformative turn in the 1820s when she relocated to Philadelphia, Pennsylvania, where she embraced Quaker beliefs alongside her younger sister, Angelina.